Krien/Krien.github.io/index.markdown

 <link rel="icon" href="{{ "./favicon-32x32.png" | relative_url }}" type="image/x-icon">

 <h2> Bio </h2>
-I am a PhD student in Computer Science at the <a href="https://www.vu.nl/en">Vrije Universiteit Amsterdam (VU)</a> and part of the Massivizing Computer Systems group ([AtLarge](https://atlarge-research.com/kdoekemeijer/)).
+Krijn Doekemeijer is a Ph.D. candidate in Computer Systems (CS) at the VU Amsterdam ([AtLarge](https://atlarge-research.com/kdoekemeijer/)).
+He is also part of [StoNet-research](https://stonet-research.github.io/).
-I am also a part of [StoNet-research](https://stonet-research.github.io/).
-My research area is scheduling storage and networked systems.
+Currently, he is researching how to improve the performance quality of service (QoS) of storage and networked systems in data centers (e.g., SSDs, I/O schedulers, file systems, databases, and performance modeling, to name a few).
+To see what he has been up to, look at his [/cv](https://krien.github.io/cv) or [/publications](https://krien.github.io/publications).

 <h2> Selected Publications </h2>
 <h3>Click <a href="./publications" style="color:#0089cf"> here </a> to see all publications</h3>